hanhanwu/Hanhan_Data_Science_Practice/Better4Industry/Feature_Selection_Collection/ReadMe.md

   * [Code example][4]
     * Just need trained model and feature values, no need lables in the data
     * Add `link='logit'` in the `decision_plot()` function will convert log odds back to prediction probabilities (SHAP value is log odds)
+  * [SHAP decision source code][5]
+    * In the `decision plot`, by default the features are ordered by importance order.
+When there are multiple records, the importance of a feature is the sum of absolute shap values of the feature
   * Include multiple records plot
   * For each record, it shows how does each feature value lead to the final predictio result